awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 ![\[Authentication workflow\]](http://docs.aws.amazon.com/vpn/latest/clientvpn-admin/images/federated-auth-workflow.png)

-1. The user opens the AWS\-provided client on their device and initiates a connection to the Client VPN endpoint\.
+1. The user opens the AWS provided client on their device and initiates a connection to the Client VPN endpoint\.

 1. The Client VPN endpoint sends an IdP URL and authentication request back to the client, based on the information that was provided in the IAM SAML identity provider\.

-1. The AWS\-provided client opens a new browser window on the user's device\.
+1. The AWS provided client opens a new browser window on the user's device\.
 The browser makes a request to the IdP and displays a login page\.

 1. The user enters their credentials on the login page, and the IdP sends a signed SAML assertion back to the client\.

-1. The AWS\-provided client sends the SAML assertion to the Client VPN endpoint\.
+1. The AWS provided client sends the SAML assertion to the Client VPN endpoint\.

 1. The Client VPN endpoint validates the assertion and either allows or denies access to the user\.